zeek/spicy/doc/installation.rst

 We provide :ref:`pre-built Docker images <prebuilt_docker>` on Docker Hub.
-The Spicy distribution also comes with a :ref:`set of Docker files <docker>` that create base images for all the supported Linux distributions that put all of Spicy's dependencies in place.
+The Spicy distribution also comes with a :ref:`set of Docker files <docker>` to create base images for all the supported Linux distributions that put all of Spicy's dependencies in place.
 We'll walk through using either of these in the following.